wmfs/tymly/README.md

 ### Lerna

-This is a [Lerna](https://lernajs.io/) multi-repository containing Tymly's many constituent [Node.js](https://nodejs.org/en/) packages.
+We use the [Lerna](https://lernajs.io/) multi-repository tool for managing Tymly's many constituent [Node.js](https://nodejs.org/en/) packages.
 To quickly install all of Tymly's dependencies (along with other useful multi-package capabilities related to testing and publishing) you'll need to install Lerna:

 ```bash
 $ npm install --global lerna